murtazapatel89100/go-utils/README.md

 ---

+### 4. prettier

+A CLI tool to initialize and configure Prettier for code formatting projects.

+Primary use case:

+- Quick setup of Prettier configuration in new projects
+- Automated Prettier installation and `.prettierrc` generation

+Key features:

+- Support for multiple package managers (npm, pnpm)
+- Generates standard `.prettierrc` configuration
+- Configurable indentation and formatting rules
+- Cross-platform (Linux, macOS, Windows)

+---

 ## Reusable Package: envutils

 The `envutils` package provides reusable logic used by the CLI tools and other Go projects.